 In West Virginia, she served for 10 years on the board of the West Virginia Educational Broadcasting Authority.
 She also acted as chairman and founder of Mountain Artisans (a quilting business for low-income artisans), served as a member of the board of directors of the Sunrise Museum and was a teacher’s assistant for the Head Start program in Coal Branch Heights.

 She is married to former West Virginia Senator John D. “Jay” Rockefeller IV.
-They have four children and six grandchildren.
+They have four children and seven grandchildren.